Nikola671/TP2_AB_NM/README.md

 # TP2_AB_NM
 This is the GitHub repository for the team project #2.
-Attached is the current progress on eda.
+Attached is the csv with the data as well as the jupyter notebook with our current progress on the linear regression model.